simatalk/Simatalk.github.io/index.md

 # Announcements

 The proxy is broken as of now.
 We are trying to fix it.
+Since the prozy is broken there is an alternative, go to [watchparty.me](https://watchparty.me) and launch a V browser, make an account and boom endless surfing.
 Also there is now a ZAIN ZONE click [here](simatalk.github.io/zainiszain)

 # People visited